oddbird/oddsite/content/birds/jonny.rst

   turning your ideas into functional interactions.
   He has been writing clean,
-  well-tested JavaScript web applications for over nine years.
+  well-tested JavaScript web applications for nearly a decade.
+  Experienced in a wide variety of JavaScript frameworks, he is passionate about front-end architecture, code test coverage, and sweating the details.
   An active member in the JavaScript community,
-  Jonny has authored or contributed to numerous open source projects.
+  Jonny has authored or contributed to numerous open-source projects.
   He's easily distracted by a game of ultimate frisbee, homebrewing delicious IPAs and stouts, and trying to keep up with his two young kids.